 INTRODUCTION

-Curve related crashes are one of the main causes of fatalities in transportation in the US, as more than 25 percent of fatal crashes are associated with a horizontal curve (FHWA 2022).
-A majority of these curve related crashes are road departure crashes (FHWA 2022), and an available preventative measure against these types of crashes is the use of friction improvement surface treatments (FISTs).
+Curve-related crashes are one of the main causes of fatalities in transportation in the US, as more than 25 percent of fatal crashes are associated with a horizontal curve (FHWA 2022).
+A majority of these curve-related crashes are road departure crashes (FHWA 2022).
+An available preventative measure against these types of crashes is the use of friction improvement surface treatments (FISTs).
 This study in particular focuses on the three FISTs implemented in Georgia: phonolite thin polymer overlay (also referred to as phonolite or as Wyoming bauxite), lightweight aggregate (LWA), and high friction surface treatment (HFST).
 While all three FISTs work towards the same goal of improving friction on road surfaces in order to reduce the chances of roadway departures, the three FISTs are intrinsically different in material makeup, durability, and cost.
 Phonolite is an epoxy-based friction improvement where phonolite aggregate is used in an epoxy-binder (Tsai et al. 2022).
 Light weight aggregate is a low-cost alternative aggregate being explored by Georgia Department of Transportation (GDOT) that does not require the use of a binding epoxy and is used as a resurfacing material (Tsai et al. 2022).
 Lastly, HFST is comprised of rough aggregates bonded to a roadway surface with an epoxy known as calcined bauxite.
 HFST is a proven safety measure supported by the FHWA since its addition to the Every Day Counts 2 Program list of innovations (Merritt et al. 2020), and it is usually implemented alongside other safety treatments such as signage and rumble strips.

 To help mitigate curve crashes, these three types of FISTs were implemented in Georgia, starting with HFST back in 2014.
-Throughout 2014 to 2017, the Georgia Department of Transportation (GDOT) implemented HFST in 342 sites among districts 3, 4, 5 and 6, making Georgia the leading state in the nation for HFST usage by volume.
+Throughout 2014 to 2017, the GDOT implemented HFST in 342 sites among districts 3, 4, 5 and 6, making Georgia the leading state in the nation for HFST usage by volume.
 Later in 2017, phonolite was installed at 69 sites in district 1 and LWA was installed at 10 sites in district 2 (Tsai et al. 2022).
 Figure 1 details the locations and times these FISTs were implemented.

 Figure 1 Locations and times of implementations of phonolite, LWA, and HFST in Georgia